ravenusmc/statues/readme.md

 1. Six graphs that show different aspects of the data.
 2. Graphs have a drill down that all the user to get more data.
 3. Users can comment on individual graphs.
+4. Sentiment is tracked and graphed for what every single person says.

 # Getting started
 ### Installing